 A student-founded movement dedicated to promoting health literacy, mental wellness, and community care through education and meaningful action.

-We saw classmates struggling with stress and mental health challenges without knowing where to turn.
+We saw community struggling with stress and mental health challenges without knowing where to turn.
 We noticed seniors in our community lacking access to basic health information.
 We met newcomers navigating a complex healthcare system in an unfamiliar language.

 Rather than waiting for someone else to address these needs, we decided to take action ourselves.
-SHWI was born from the belief that students can be powerful agents of change when given the opportunity to lead with empathy and purpose.
+CHWI was born from the belief that students can be powerful agents of change when given the opportunity to lead with empathy and purpose.

 We're building this initiative from the ground up, learning as we go, and committed to making a genuine difference in the lives of those around us.